Module 3

 Conscious Disidentification

-Practice conscious disidentification from mental content, social roles, and personal narratives.
+Practice conscious disidentification from mental content, social roles, and personal narratives and tune in to the Self with capital S.

 Internal Mapping IFS

-Map core parts, wounds, and protective strategies via Internal Family Systems (IFS).
+Map core parts, wounds, and protective strategies via Internal Family Systems (IFS), the Self, the protectors, managers, firefighters and exiles.

 Core Topics